 What I’m wearing…

 Shirt: Made-by-me.
 The pattern is Archer by Grainline Studios with some modifications.
-(Find the pattern here, and details about my modifications on my other site here.)
+(Details about my modifications on my other site here.)

 Jeans: Straight skinny jeans from Uniqlo (currently out of stock)